Can we estimate the distance to a vehicle with cameras only?

 By triangulation, we can compute the depth Z with the following formula, where (x - x’) is the disparity:

-From the equation above, it is essential to note that depth and disparity have an inverse relationship with one another.
+From the above equation, it is essential to note that depth and disparity are inversely proportional.
 In other words, the greater the depth, the lesser the disparity, and the lesser the depth, the greater the disparity.

 Now, we know how to get the depth granted that we know the disparity.
-It is a crucial step as it opens the doors to 3D reconstruction and 3D computer vision in general.
+It is a crucial step as it opens the doors to 3D reconstruction and 3D computer vision.
 But wait!
 How do we compute the disparity?

 Epipolar Geometry and Disparity Estimation